nagakamira/pm/README.md

         rm -f $pkg/usr/share/info/dir
     }

-The source information has letters that stands for: (n)ame, (v)ersion, (r)elease, (s)ection, (d)ependency and (u)rl.
+The source information has letters that stands for: (n)ame, (v)ersion, (r)elease, (g)roup, (d)ependency and (u)rl.
 The order is not important, and if there is no package dependency, then d can be omitted.
-Pan does automatically cd to ~/build/src/grep-2.21.
-If you want to cd $src(~/build/src) directory, then add "p=./", which stands for (p)ath. $pkg defaults to ~/build/pkg/grep-2.21.
+Pan does automatically cd to ~/build/src/grep-2.21. $pkg defaults to ~/build/pkg/grep-2.21.
 The configuration file is stored at /etc/pan.conf, and can be customized if needed.
 Now, to build the grep package, simply run:

     pan -b grep

-Pan will build and compress the package into /pkg/arc/ directory as grep-2.21.pkg.tar.xz.
-If you have more than one recipes that have the same section, ie base, you can simply build them altogether by running:
+Pan will build and compress the package into ~/build/arc/ directory as grep-2.21.pkg.tar.xz.
+If you have more than one recipes that have the same group, ie base, you can simply build them altogether by running:

     pan -B base

 <h3>Managing package(s)</h3>

-Now that you have successfully built the grep package, you might want to install it by typing:
+Now that you have successfully built the grep package, you might want to install it by copying ~/build/arc/grep-2.21.pkg.tar.xz to /pkg/arc directory and run:

     pan -a grep